AlessiaCaramello/Vulnerable-neurons-in-AD/README.md

-### Analysis
+### 4. Analysis

 Scripts 0 to 7 --> IMC data analysis

-Scripts 8 to 12 --> IMC-RNAseq clusters matching and pathway analysis
+Scripts 8 to 10 --> IMC-RNAseq clusters matching and plotting of enriched pathway analysis

 ///